 |Product Name||Price in India|

 OnePlus 7T price in India starts from ₹ 37,999.
-The lowest price of OnePlus 7T is ₹ 37,999 at Amazon, and is available in Frosted Silver and Glacier Blue colours.
+The lowest price of OnePlus 7T is ₹ 37,999 at Amazon on 26th October 2020.
+This smartphone is available in 1 other variant like 256GB with colour options like Frosted Silver and Glacier Blue.

 |Release date||26th September 2019|